 - Cooking: Is the individual able to plan, prepare and serve adequate meals?

-- Managing Medications: Is the individual capable of taking correct dosages of medications at the right times?
+- Managing Medications: Is the individual capable of taking correct doses of medications at the right times?
 Is the individual capable of the above if their medications are organized in separate dosages in advance?

 - Driving or Using Public Transportation: Is the individual able to drive, use public transportation or arrange for a taxi service?